-This course, Secure DevOps: A Practical Introduction (DEV534) explains the fundamentals of DevOps, and how DevOps teams can build and deliver secure software.
-It will explain the principles and practices and tools in DevOps and how they can be leveraged to improve the reliability, integrity and security of systems.
+SEC534: Secure DevOps: A Practical Introduction explains the fundamentals of DevOps and how DevOps teams can build and deliver secure software.
+You will learn how DevOps principles, practices, and tools and how they can be leveraged to improve the reliability, integrity, and security of systems.

 You Will Learn:

-- The security risks and challenges that DevOps introduces
+- The security risks and challenges posed by DevOps

 - The keys to successful DevOps security programs

 - How to build security into Continuous Delivery and Continuous Deployment

 - The tools, patterns, and techniques of security automation in DevOps